jmiszczak/quantum-shooter/README.md

 This project is a byproduct of reading Lua tutorials.
 There is only one level and a player has only one live.
 Game parameters can be changed in `conf.lua`.

+There is only one quantum state used.
 Also, all quantum bullets have to mea measured at the same time.

 More about [EPR paradox](https://en.wikipedia.org/wiki/EPR_paradox) and [Bell